ctruong0615/LOL25GOLD/README.md

 ## Data Cleaning and Exploratory Data Analysis
 ### Data Cleaning
-When cleaning our data, only a handful of columns out of the dozens were kept while the other columns were dropped.
+When cleaning our data, only a handful of columns out of the dozens were kept, while the other columns were dropped.
 We keep the columns `league`, `side`, `goldat10`, `goldat15`, `goldat20`, `goldat25`, `opp_goldat10`, `opp_goldat15`, `opp_goldat20`, `opp_goldat25`, `firstdragon`, `elementaldrakes`, `opp_elementaldrakes`, `dragons`, `opp_dragons`, and `result`.
-In this dataset, there are 16 columns with every 12 rows representing players/teams for a game with their statistics. the first ten rows of a set represent players while the the last two will represent teams.
-After getting all of the relevant columns for later steps, the head of the dataframe is what is displayed below.
-Additionally, it is important to note that this dataset will be further modified and explained based on the different analysis we need later.
+In this dataset, there are 16 columns, with every 12 rows representing players/teams for a game with their statistics.
+The first ten rows of a set represent players, while the last two represent teams.
+Our project is solely focused on overall team performance, so we will drop all individual player rows.
+After getting all of the relevant columns for later steps, an example of what the dataframe looks like is displayed below.
+Additionally, it is important to note that this dataset will be further modified and explained based on the different analyses we need later.

 |    | league   | side   |   goldat10 |   goldat15 |   goldat20 |   goldat25 |   golddiffat10 |   golddiffat15 |   golddiffat20 |   golddiffat25 |   firstdragon |   elementaldrakes |   opp_elementaldrakes |   dragons |   opp_dragons |   result |
 |---:|:---------|:-------|-----------:|-----------:|-----------:|-----------:|---------------:|---------------:|---------------:|---------------:|--------------:|------------------:|----------------------:|----------:|--------------:|---------:|